-Her approach has been presented at the Engineers Without Borders Sustainable Resources Conference, the Applied Improvisation Network Conference, and Bioneers by the Bay.
-Clients have included the Byron Fellowship Educational Foundation, the Institute for the Study of Knowledge Management in Education, the North Dakota STEM Network, the Teton Science Schools in Wyoming, the Rainbow Community School in North Carolina, and MetaIntegral Associates.
+Amelia is a curriculum adviser and facilitator with Byron Fellowship, a leadership development initiative for changemakers from around the world.
+Her approach has been presented at the Engineers Without Borders Canada National Conference, the Applied Improvisation Network Conference, and Bioneers by the Bay.
+Clients have included Mycelium, the Institute for the Study of Knowledge Management in Education, the North Dakota STEM Network, Teton Science Schools in Wyoming, the Institute for Nuclear Power Operations, and MetaIntegral Associates.

 Laura Yates designs dynamic systems and transformational experiences with values-driven organizations who are deeply committed to creating a thriving world.
 She uses her spreadsheet and strategy superpowers to propel Mobius Method forward.

 As Program Director for the Byron Fellowship Educational Foundation, Laura plans a week-long transformational leadership and development intensive for emerging leaders, social entrepreneurs, and change-makers